Setting Healthy Boundaries

 Establishing healthy boundaries takes time and practice.
 Like any skill, without repeated exercise, that muscle will go flat.

 There is a reason for the quote on my homepage.
 “Create your peace and live in it.”
-Too often empaths, introverts, and people pleasers; those of us with sensitive souls, allow our boundaries to be bypassed by the wants of others.
+Too often women lean into their empathetic and people-pleasing sides; allowing our boundaries to be bypassed by the wants of others.

 When there are no standards or structures to the way you allow other people to interact with you, you are at risk of being pushed around and manipulated.
 This is often brought on by a lack of self-knowledge.
 When you don’t know who you are or where your standards lie, you end up absorbing everyone else’s random ideas about and requirements for you.